Craig's Scrapbook - Home

 My Thoughts

 It seems to me that several of these problems could be at least partially attributable to incorrect jetting.
-If my bike is typical, it shows that the 240 jetting requires considerable leaning at the bottom and richening at the top.
-My bike would not idle reliably nor pull cleanly off idle, but several things I did helped: I reduced the pilot jet to a number 40 size, I ground away the slide cutaway by at least 1.5 mm, and I thickened up the straight section of the needle temporarily with silver bearing solder until I either find the right needle or replace the carby with a bigger one.
+If my bike was typical, it showed that the 240 jetting requires considerable leaning at the bottom and richening at the top.
+My bike would not idle reliably nor pull cleanly off idle, but several things I did helped: I reduced the pilot jet to a number 40 size, I ground away the slide cutaway by at least 1.5 mm, and I thickened up the straight section of the needle temporarily with silver bearing solder (intending to either find the right needle or replace the carby with a bigger one, but I never got around to either solution).

 The needle does indeed affect the just-off-idle and even, to a small extent, the idle mix itself.
 If it's way rich, as mine was, no amount of fiddling will yield a setting that will allow the bike to both idle steadily and roll-on cleanly.